humanmade/altis-cloud/docs/geo-targeting.md

 # Geo Targeting / GeoIP

-HM Cloud supports geolocation targeting when specifically enabled.
+Altis supports geolocation targeting when specifically enabled.
 Once enabled, developers can make use of the `Cloudfront-Viewer-Country` HTTP Header to serve content on a per-country basis.

 To enable Geo Targeting contact the Altis team.